cnodell/md2rjs/README.md

 # md2rjs

 md2rjs is a script that quickly and easily creates a node.js presentation from  a markdown file.
 It does this by creating a reveal.js compatible html file and copying the reveal.js directory.
-These files are put into a directory named after the original markdown file.
+Optionally, md2rjs will open the newly created presentation in your browser of choice.

 ---